 3. More recently, the transgender symbol has also been used for single-stall bathroom identification.
 This symbol may not be universally recognized.

-4. Surveys have found that those who use all gender restrooms prefer the toilet pictogram.
-This image communicates a room’s purpose and does not place assumptions around users’ identity.
+4. Surveys have found that those who use all-gender restrooms prefer the toilet pictogram.
+This image communicates a room’s purpose and does not place assumptions around a user’s identity.

 ADA signs are required to have grade 2 braille, and it is found on almost all office signs manufactured for U.S. use.
 Grade 2 braille is one of three types of braille, and the most commonly used.
-It is comprised of the letters of the alphabet letters, numbers, punctuation, and contractions.
+It is comprised of around 250 letters (called phonograms) symbolizing numbers, punctuation, abbreviations and contractions.
 Shortened grade 2 braille is preferred because contractions save space and increase reading and writing speeds.

 For reference, grade 1 braille is mostly used by individuals just learning to read braille.
 It consists of the 26 standard letters of the alphabet, numbers, and punctuation.
-Grade 3 braille is an unstandardized system of braille shorthand that is typically used by individuals for their convenience.
+Grade 3 braille is a non-standardized system of braille shorthand that is typically used by individuals for their convenience.

 For details information about federal braille requirements go to our ADA Sign Requirements page.

 Yes, the 2010 Standards for Accessible Design (SAD) detail ADA sign mounting position requirements.

 Tactile characters on signs shall be located 48 inches (1220 mm) minimum above the finish floor or ground surface, measured from the baseline of the lowest tactile character and 60 inches (1525 mm) maximum above the finish floor or ground surface, measured from the baseline of the highest tactile character.